-In keeping with the structure of other non-governmental stakeholders at the OECD, the CSISAC proposes a structure that seeks to facilitate the participation of interested parties in the work of the OECD and to promote effective communications between stakeholders and the OECD.
+In keeping consistency with other non-governmental stakeholders at the OECD, the CSISAC defines a structure that seeks to facilitate the participation of civil society participants in the work of the OECD and to promote effective communications between civil society participants and the OECD.

-The CSISAC includes the CSISAC Membership, the CSISAC Steering Committee, and the CSISAC Liaison.
-The roles and structure of these entities are outlined below.
+The CSISAC is composed by the CSISAC Membership, the CSISAC Steering Committee, and the CSISAC Liaison.
+The roles and structure of these bodies are outlined below.
 The effectiveness of the proposed structure, including the working of the CSISAC Liaison and the CSISAC Steering Committee, is evaluated at the end of the Steering Committee term, each two years.

-CSISAC Membership will be open to civil society participants who:
+CSISAC Membership is open to civil society participants who:

-The CSISAC Steering Committee will represent the CSISAC Membership in the work of the OECD-ICCP.
+The CSISAC Steering Committee represents the CSISAC Membership in the work of the OECD CDEP.
 Members of the Steering Committee will have access to all OECD draft documents made available for OECD committee members with the understanding that OECD rules regarding disclosure must be respected.
 The Steering Committee will also be responsible for assembling ad-hoc working groups who can review OECD policy issues.

-The Steering Committee will be comprised of 6-8 individual or organizational representatives, who will serve two-year terms.
+The Steering Committee is comprised of 6-8 individual or organizational representatives, who serve two-year terms.
 The Steering Committee will be accountable to the CSISAC membership, with selection done in such a way as to account for territorial, issue and gender diversity.
 The formal selection rules are distributed to the membership before each election process.